Jip-Hop/sedunlocksrv-pba/README.md

    - Build prints a confirmation message when set via prompt

    *Unlock Password Complexity (for password changes):*
-   - Controls requirements when users change unlock passwords from web UI or console
+   - Controls requirements when users change unlock passwords from the web UI
    - Configurable at build time with flags (default: 12+ chars with uppercase, lowercase, digits, special chars)
    - Build flags:
      - `--password-complexity=on|off` — Master switch (default: on)